lowdefy/lowdefy/.changeset/cuddly-radios-switch.md

 '@lowdefy/actions-core': minor
 ---

-Feature: Add new SetFocus Action
+Add the SetFocus action that sets focus on a specified HTML element